Bad Cheese

 I thoroughly enjoyed my time with Bad Cheese and would recommend it to anyone who likes things on the weirder side of life.
 However, without the ability to chapter select, any missed collectibles means a completely new playthrough, which might be a turn off for completionists.

-Bad Cheese is a game that exists.
-It's nothing more than a game that simply exists, mediocre and uninteresting, making the experience less memorable than a good retro horror like Alisa or Beware the Spotlight, but simply boring and uncreative, not even worthy of pity.
-Mickey's first real cartoon was Plane Crazy, a cartoon not as well-remembered as Steamboat Willie, and I assume that will be Bad Cheese's fate: forgotten in its own empty sarcasm.
+Bad Cheese is nothing more than a game that simply exists, mediocre and uninteresting, making the experience less memorable than a good retro horror like Alisa or Fear the Spotlight, but simply boring and uncreative, not even worthy of pity.
+Mickey's first real cartoon was Plane Crazy, a cartoon not as well-remembered as Steamboat Willie, and I assume that will be the fate of Bad Cheese: forgotten in its own empty sarcasm.

 Review in Portuguese | Read full review